 Five Ways to Show Client Appreciation

-Clients are the heart of a company.
-Without clients, a company does not exist.
+Clients are the heart of any company.
+Without clients, our companies do not exist.
 Failing to extend intentional client appreciation can be a fatal mistake.
-In a world of globalization, the same product or service is available from any number of different vendors.
-The iPhone, for example, is sold by nearly 100 different companies in the US alone.
+In a world of globalization, any number of different vendors offer the very same product or service.
+In the US alone, nearly 100 different companies sell the iPhone.
 We live in a society full of options and endless choices.
-It is imperative to know what makes your clients return to you with their business.
+Without question, it is imperative to know what makes clients return with their business.

-How you treat your clients is what determines whether they return and what type of reviews they give.
-Your company’s customer service is what sets you apart from your competitors.
-Thus, showing your appreciation is vitally important.
-But how do you competitively do this in the marketplace?
+How we treat our clients determines whether they return and what type of reviews they leave.
+Customer service becomes what sets us apart from competitors.
+Thus, showing our appreciation is vitally important.
+But how do we do this insightfully and competitively in today’s marketplace?

 Deliver a delicious treat.

-Whether it be pie, cookies, bread, chocolate, cake, or fruit, sending a thoughtful, delicious treat to your clients is a great way to show your appreciation.
-Investing a little extra time and money in your clients is a small sacrifice compared to what they contribute by giving you their business.
-Even better, spare a person or two to personally deliver the gift.
-Moreover, this becomes a fun activity and break in routine for a few of your employees.
-If time is limited, companies such as Edible Arrangements, Nothing Bundt Cakes, and various other bakeries will deliver for you.
+Whether it be pie, cookies, bread, chocolate, cake, or fruit, sending a thoughtful, appealing gift to our clients is a great way to show our appreciation.
+Investing a little extra time and money in our clients is a small sacrifice compared to what they contribute by giving us their business.
+Even better, we can send a person or two to personally deliver the gift.
+Moreover, this becomes a fun activity and serves as a break in routine for a few of our employees.
+If time or people are limited, companies such as Edible Arrangements, Nothing Bundt Cakes, and various other bakeries will deliver.

 Send a hand-written note.

-The art of handwriting notes is quickly fading in our society.
-Nonetheless, intrinsic value is attributed to someone taking the time to sit down and actually write a letter.
-In reality, it takes less time than we think it will.
-Writing a brief, but gracious, letter only takes an average of 1 to 2 minutes.
-Especially if you have good handwriting, a hand-written note can be one of the best ways to show your client appreciation during this holiday season.
+The art of handwriting letters may feel obsolete in today’s digital world.
+Nonetheless, we communicate intrinsic value to someone when we take the time to sit down and actually write a note.
+In reality, it takes far less time than we think it will.
+Writing a brief, but gracious, note only takes an average of one to two minutes.
+A hand-written thank-you can be one of the best ways to show our clients we appreciate them.

 Give away items of company merchandise.

-If your company has branded merchandise, select one or two items to place in a nice box and deliver to a client; but always remember to abide by all corporate policies.
-If your company does not have these, it may be worth the investment.
+Select one or two items of branded merchandise, place in a nice box, and deliver to a client.
+Always abide strictly by corporate policies.
+If your company does not have branded merchandise, it may be worth the investment.
 Pens, highlighters, jotters, or notebooks are the best options because your clients can use them; and, besides practicality, branded gifts become marketing for your company as well.

 Offer a discount for the amount of years a client has been in business with your company.

-Offering discounts is a monetary way to show clients you appreciate them.
-It need not be much, but this kind of recognition shows your clients you realize the value of their choice as well as monetary assets for your services.
-You may not have the budget to offer more than a small discount, so offering a discount in a multiple equivalent to the amount of years a company has been in business with you – i.e. 5% for five years – is a clever way to accomplish this.
+Offering discounts is a monetary way to show clients we appreciate them.
+It need not be much, but this kind of recognition shows our clients we realize the value of their loyalty as well as their monetary assets for our services.
+Budget may moderate the ability to offer more than a small discount.
+Nonetheless, offering a discount in a multiple equivalent to the number of years a company has been a client (i.e. 5% for 5 years) is a clever way to accomplish this.

 Support a cause in the client’s name.

 Finally, donating a certain amount of money to a cause or charity in a client’s name is another great way to show client appreciation.
-This means of showing appreciation is one that requires a little more effort on your part, although its benefits have more far-reaching value than those previously mentioned.
-In this case, researching the company and its leadership will help you find a cause or charity that is important to both the client company as well as to yours.
+This direction requires a little more effort on our part.
+Even so, its benefits have more far-reaching value than those previously mentioned.
+In this case, researching the company and its leadership can help you find a cause or charity they, as well as you, are eager to support.

 These are just a few ways to show clients and customers you and your company appreciate them.
 Without them, your business, or any business for that matter, would not survive.
-So, do not hesitate to show your clients you are thankful for them this holiday season.
+Make it priority to show your clients you are thankful.